git4sroy/nvim-dotfiles/README.md

-This directory contains settings for various vim plugins and vim itself.
+This directory contains settings for various nvim plugins and nvim settings.

 ## Plugin Settings

-Each plugin's overrides/settings should be put in a separate file named `{plugin-name}.vim`.
+Each plugin's overrides/settings should be put in a separate file named `{plugin-name}.vim` under `${HOME}/.config/nvim/plugins/`.

-## Vim Settings
+## Nvim Settings

-General vim overrides/settings should be put in a separate file named `ohmy_yadr-{descriptive-name}.vim`.
+General vim overrides/settings should be put in a separate file named `settingname.vim` under `${HOME}/.config/nvim/settings/`.